support SUSE builds

 pullProducts -p <product_directory> source art_product_stack-1.17.03 ./buildFW -t -b e9 <product_directory> prof art_product_stack-1.17.03 pullProducts -p <product_directory> source mubase-1.17.03 ./buildFW -t -b e9 <product_directory> prof mubase-1.17.03

-#4 Updated by Lynn Garren almost 4 years ago
+#4 Updated by Lynn Garren over 4 years ago

 - Status changed from Assigned to Feedback